W3rni0/RACTF_2020/readme.md

 [link to file](assets//files//Spentalkux.gz)

-In this file we got another decoded/decrpyted data (I really lost count of how many where in this challenge by now), the data consists only of 1 and 0 so most of time it is one of three things - binary data, morse code or bacon code, so I first checked if it's binary and got another block of binary data, decoding it we get data which looks like hex and decoding that we get...weird random looking data, so it is obviously base85 encoded, so I base85 decoded the data and finally after too many decrpytings and decodings we got our flag:
+In this file we got another decoded/decrpyted data (I really lost count of how many where in this challenge by now), the data consists only of 1 and 0 so most of time it is one of three things - binary data, morse code or bacon code, so I first checked if it's binary and got another block of binary data, decoding it we get data which looks like hex and decoding that we get...weird random-looking data, so it is obviously base85 encoded, so I base85 decoded the data and finally after too many decrpytings and decodings we got the flag:

 ![](assets//images//spentalkux_3.png)